 In addition, you can enjoy events related to coastal fishing, such as Räime West in May in Pärnu County and the Wind Fish Festival at the end of May on Hiiumaa at Orjaku harbor.

 Estonians have been fishing since ancient times, so there are quite a few fishing villages around the country.
 On Estonia's northern coast, you can visit Altja fishing village.
-If you're in Pärnu, then you can go for a hike through the quiet winter woods and end with ice fishing on a frozen lake.
-You can also take a "fish taxi" out to Pärnu Bay for a unique fishing experience.
+If you're in Pärnu, you can take a "fish taxi" out to Pärnu Bay for a unique fishing experience or plan a day out on the bay with everything included.
 On Kihnu Island, fishing has long been part of their traditional way of life.
 In the winter, you can join a local fisherman on a sled trip across the ice to go fishing.

 And for those who want to even more about fishing and its history in Estonia, stop by the island of Muhu and check out the Koguva Fishing Museum.